 On paper, the Razer Mamba Wireless seems a lot like the rest of the brand’s other gaming mice, considering its specs, design and features.
 With four of Razer’s mice currently listed in best gaming mice rankings, that’s not necessarily a bad thing.

 However, battery life wasn't nearly as good as with the Razer Basilisk x HyperSpeed, which we've seen for selling for only $15 more or even the same price as the Mamba Wireless.
-As of writing, the Mamba Wireless is selling for $50, but if it starts going for $100 again, that'd makes the Basilisk x HyperSpeed even more compelling.
+As of writing, the Mamba Wireless is selling for $50, but if it starts going for $100 again, that'd make the Basilisk x HyperSpeed even more compelling.

 Still, if you want a well-specced, gaming-ready pointer with a reliable wired connection and the option to go wireless when desired, the Mamba Wireless is worth considering -- especially if it’s on sale.